|

 Assembly of Citizens.
 The "archon" and his eight assistants were elected

-anually ...
+annually ...

-Democracy is the political orientation of those who favour direct government by the people
+Democracy is the political orientation of those who favour direct government by the people.

-or by their elected representatives.
+Usually, this is watered-down to the rule of their elected representatives.
 In representative democracies, the

 democracy, namely ongoing referendum government, impossible.
 In the